Louis Lavater: Early life

+Notability

 Lavater was regarded as a gifted leader of music in rural Victoria.
 He was fondly known for his direction of Liedertafel concerts held between 1890 and 1920.

+Lavater established the Guild of Australian Composers in 1935.

 In 1927 Gertrude Hart and Bernard Cronin founded the Society of Australian Authors.
 Cronin was president and Lavater and Hart were vice-presidents.
 Its aim was to raise the profile of Australian authors across Australia and also to welcome visiting writers.
 Cronin thought that the society became too political and it ceased to operate in 1936.

 An oil portrait of Louis Lavater by Rollo Thomson hangs in the State Library of Victoria.
 Lavater composed ballet orchestrations which played abroad and arranged light opera.

 His piano miniatures have been recorded by Larry Sitsky The White Owl was revived in a 1961 recording by Jessica Dix and Arnold Matters.

 Performances

 Lavater's setting of The Old Bark Hut by Banjo Paterson was revived for a production of bush ballad musical Under the Coolibah Tree produced by the Waterside Worker's Union in 1956.